 Around 7% of Canadian students attend private schools.
 The perks of these schools are that they offer a choice.
 Schools affiliated with specific religious groups, single-sex schools, schools for kids with disabilities as well as schools for gifted minds.
 The private schools are more rigorous than public schools as they are more focused on getting the kids into Canadian universities.

-It isn’t mandatory for kids to attend school till the age of 5, except in certain provinces like Ontario and Quebec that may require schooling to start from the age of 4.
+To point out, it isn’t mandatory for kids to attend school until the age of 5, except in certain provinces like Ontario and Quebec.
+Places like these may require schooling to start from the age of 4.
 However, if parents wish, they can enroll their kids in pre-school or nursery between the ages of 2-5.
 These are not a part of public schools and are provided by private schools.
-Kids with parents who don’t speak English generally send their kids to pre-school to develop the kid’s early English and cultural immersion.
+Kids with parents who don’t speak English generally send their kids to preschool to develop the kid’s early English and cultural immersion

-Church-affiliated schools: They are generally affiliated to specific religious centers and may include religious education.
-The kids in these schools are not required to follow the same religion as that of the school.
+They are generally affiliated to specific religious centers and may include religious education.
+To be sure, the kids in these schools are not required to follow the same religion as that of the school.

-This is also called Elementary education and spans from ages 6-11 i.e. Grade 1-6.
+This Elementary education spans from ages 6-11 i.e. Grade 1-6.
 Generally, students have one teacher who teaches all subjects throughout this period.

 The focus area during this phase is building literacy and numerical skills.

-Students are tested to be promoted to the next year and may need to repeat the year due to failure.
-Students who exceed expectations are allowed to skip grades.
+The schools conduct tests to promote the students to the next year.
+At times, they may also need to repeat the year due to failure.
+Markedly, students who exceed expectations can skip grades.

-Even though the subject matter stays more or less the same as Primary education, it gets more detailed and the grading is made more stringent.
+Even though the subject matter stays more or less the same as Primary education, it gets more detailed and the grading is made more strict.